Fresh and Healthy Tomato Peach Salsa Recipe

 The great thing about this salsa recipe is that it’s perfect for parties.
 It’s not too sweet, and not too hot for most people.

-Of course, you can make adjustments to this salsa recipe.
+Of course, you can make adjustments to this salsa recipe, and if you want more fantastic salsa recipes, check out this article (yes, you’ll see a familiar face there).
 I’d love to hear how you tweaked it to make it your own.
 Contact me or comment below!

 Hi, I’m Heather.